Responsible Recreation Across Arizona

 Arizona State Land Department:

 The Land Department remains open from 8 a.m. to 5 p.m. to serve the Arizona public, Trust customers and stakeholder businesses.
 The agency is committed to protecting the health of both the public and employees while continuing to provide services to customers.
-To comply with physical distancing recommendations, ASLD has temporarily closed the public records area and customer service window at 1616 W. Adams Street in Phoenix to in-person transactions.
-The public is asked to use ASLD online services and phone services by calling 602-542-4631.
+To comply with physical distancing recommendations, a max of 10 people at any one time (staff + public) are allowed into the public records area at 1616 West Adams Street in Phoenix.
+Others can still speak with ASLD staff through the service window while maintaining social distance.
+The public is encouraged to call 602-542-4631 to set an appointment for an in-person visit to the ASLD public records area.